 -

-Occlusion (covering the dominant eye)
+Occlusion (patching the dominant eye)

 -